BilalHaiderRizvi/BilalHaiderRizvi/README.md

-- 👋 Hi, I’m @BilalHaiderRizvi
+-  Hi, I’m @BilalHaiderRizvi
-- 👀 I’m interested in Software Devlopment
+-  I’m a Software Developer
-- 🌱 I’m currently learning Java
+-  I’m currently learning Java,Spring Boot

 <!---
 BilalHaiderRizvi/BilalHaiderRizvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.